 IPFS Abuse Continues as Attackers Mix and Match Techniques

-Abuse of the Interplanetary File System (IPFS) has kept its momentum and shows no signs of slowing down.
+Found in environments protected by: Microsoft EOP, Cisco Ironport By Elmer Hernandez, Cofense Phishing Defense Center (PDC) Abuse of the Interplanetary File System (IPFS) has kept its momentum and shows no signs of slowing down.
 Two months into 2023, the Cofense Phishing Defense Center (PDC) has seen malicious IPFS content reported by users on an almost daily basis.
 More and more attackers are realizing the potential of decentralization through IPFS and other Web3 technologies.
 Cofense analyzed and tracked this trend showing as much as a 482% increase in the number of campaigns leveraging Web3 technologies during the first three quarters of 2022.
 Let’s review some of the examples the Cofense Phishing Defense Center (PDC) has observed as well as some of the ways attackers have switched up their tactics.

 The IPFS Nuts and Bolts

 IPFS refers to a protocol for distributed storage and access of files and the peer-to-peer (P2P) network using it.
-A P2P network content delivery network does not depend on a single central entity but is instead fetched from several nodes in the system.
+In a P2P network content delivery does not depend on a single central entity but is instead fetched from several nodes in the system.
 In order to locate content IPFS relies on Content Identifiers (CID), character strings based on, among other things, the cryptographic hash of the content.
 This is known as content addressing and is different from day to day browsing of the web in which we primarily identify resources by the location, not the actual content.
+Accessing the IPFS network can be done through IPFS software or gateways.
+Gateways serve as special points of entry to the network for applications that might not natively “speak” IPFS, think of a web browser that normally retrieves content using protocols such as http and ftp.
+A lot of these gateways are public, free for anyone to use; thus, they are how most average users will come into contact with IPFS, intentionally or not.

 How do I know I accessed IPFS through a gateway?